Ground tit: Description

-Pseudopodoces is somewhat similar in appearance to the unrelated ground jays (Podoces), but much smaller - about the size of a house sparrow (Passer domesticus) - and lacks any conspicuous markings.
-More distinctly however, it resembles a wheatear (Oenanthe) in habitus, but lacks black feathers and has a strong and slightly downcurved bill resembling that of a chough (Pyrrhocorax) in shape (though not in colour).
+Pseudopodoces is somewhat similar in appearance to the unrelated ground jays (Podoces), but much smaller, about the size of a house sparrow (Passer domesticus), and lacks any conspicuous markings.
+More distinctly however, it resembles a wheatear (Oenanthe) in habitus, but lacks black feathers, and has a strong and slightly downcurved bill resembling that of a chough (Pyrrhocorax) in shape (though not in colour).
 Its soft, lax body plumage is extremely cryptic in its natural habitat.
 The underside is a greyish-fawn in colour, with a tawny hue.
-The upper parts are mostly a darker fawn-brown, with the central rectrices and the primary remiges a little darker still; the head is coloured like the underside, with a darker cap and light nape patch, fairly reminiscent of some tits and chickadees, especially those from the genera Parus sensu stricto and Periparus.
+The upper parts are mostly a darker fawn-brown, with the central rectrices and the primary remiges a little darker still; the head is coloured like the underside, with a darker cap and light nape patch, fairly reminiscent of some tits, especially those in the genera Parus sensu stricto and Periparus.
 The bill, legs and feet are black.
 Males and females look alike.

 The voice is described as a plaintive whistling, cheep-cheep-cheep-cheep and it also has a two syllable finch-like call.